Sndrahel/Cute-Pets-Memory-Game/README.md

 ---

 #### Strategy:
-- The game aims to entertain a user for a while as well as provide with a bit of memory improvment.
-The game has been designed for users of any age to play and enjoy.
+-

 #### Scope:
-- The game should be easy to use, have a clear layout and a customer friendly and clean navigation.
+- The game should be easy to use, have a clear layout and a customer friendly, clean and minimal navigation.
+- The cards should be shuffled on load or restart.
+- The game should have a timer that counts the total time to find all pairs.
+- The game should have a move counter that count the totalt amount of moves it takes to match all pairs.
+- The game should have a reset button that resets timer, moves and reshuffle the cards.
+- The game should contain information on how the game went and option to play the game again.

 #### Structures:
-- Single page laypout.
-- simple, minimal UI for ease of use.
+- Single page laypout and a simple, minimal UI for ease of use.
+- Function that shuffle the cards when the game is loaded.
+- A timer function that starts when the initial click is made and ends when the last pair of cards is matched.
+- A move function that counts moves.
+- The game have a game over / win modal that pops up when the game is completed to congrat the user.
+- The win modal contains the stats of the game with total amount of moves and time.
+- The win modal contains a option to play the game again.
+- A reset button is placed below the game deck and resets the game.
+- A How to Play button is placed below the game deck and pops up when clicked.

 #### Skeleton: